Restless Leg Syndrome

 • Constant restlessness when sitting for long periods of time

 Most patients who suffer from RLS also suffer from periodic limb movement disorder (PLMD).
 This disorder causes minor jerking of the legs during sleep.
 PLMD can also cause involuntary waking and disrupted sleep.
+Recent research also suggests that low back pain with bulging discs may also be associated with RLS as well.

 Causes of RLS